loftwah/blog/src/content/blog/ollama.md

 heroImage: "/images/blog-gguf.jpg"
 ---

-# Unlocking the Power of GGUF Models Locally with Ollama: A Personal Journey

 G'day mates!
 Today, I want to share my experience diving into the world of large language models (LLMs) and how you can run **GGUF models** locally using **Ollama**.
 If you're like me and have been keen to harness AI capabilities without relying on cloud services, this guide is for you.

 ## Why GGUF and Ollama?